What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 Gender and Marital Status

 • Gender: Male drivers, particularly young males, statistically file more claims and pay higher rates.
 The gender gap narrows significantly by age 30, with males paying roughly $300–$800 more annually than female counterparts in the teen and young adult brackets.
+After age 30, the gap is negligible.

 • Marital status: Married drivers typically receive lower rates than single drivers — often 5–15% less.
 Combining policies after marriage can unlock additional multi-car savings.

-States That Restrict These Factors
+States That Restrict Gender & Other Rating Factors

 Farmers logo